cooljith91112/ReiLua-Enhanced/SPLASH_SCREENS.md

 - ✅ No external logo files needed
 - ✅ Consistent splash screens across all builds
 - ✅ No risk of missing logo files
-- ✅ Professional appearance from the start
+- ✅ Clean appearance from the start

 ### Asset Loading Integration